nltk/nltk_book/book/ch08-extras.rst

 One rule is particularly important, since it is used by every chart
 parser: the `Fundamental Rule`:dt:.
 This rule is used to combine an incomplete edge that's expecting a nonterminal *B* with a following, complete edge whose left hand side is *B*.
-The rule is defined and illustrated in fundamental-rule_.
+The rule is defined and illustrated in ex-fundamental-rule_.
 We will use |alpha|, |beta|, and |gamma| to denote (possibly empty) sequences of terminals or non-terminals.

-.. _fundamental-rule:
+.. _ex-fundamental-rule:
 .. ex:: `Fundamental Rule`:dt: If the chart contains the edges [*A* |rarr| |alpha|\ |dot|\ *B*\ |beta|\ , (*i*, *j*\ )] and [*B* |rarr| |gamma|\ |dot|\ , (*j*, *k*\ )] then add a new edge